OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:24

-But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him.
+Yet God raised him from the dead, releasing him from the agony of death, because it was impossible for death to maintain its hold on him.

 ## Acts 2:25